-Although the bankruptcy code never defines a married couple as two spouses of different genders, until recently, bankruptcy courts would not allow same-sex married couples to file joint bankruptcy petitions.
-This was in large part because of the federal Defense of Marriage Act or DOMA (1 U.S.C. § 7 and 28 U.S.C. § 1738C) which states that the federal government does not recognize same-sex marriage and that states may disregard such marriages performed in other states.
+Although the bankruptcy code never defines a married couple as two spouses of different genders, until 2013, many bankruptcy courts would not allow same-sex married couples to file joint bankruptcy petitions.
+This was in large part because Section 3 of the federal Defense of Marriage Act or DOMA (1 U.S.C. § 7 and 28 U.S.C. § 1738C) which states that the federal government does not recognize same-sex marriage and that states may disregard such marriages performed in other states.

-Several weeks later, on July 6, 2011, the U.S. Department of Justice stated that it would no longer oppose joint bankruptcy petitions filed by same-sex married couples.
-In theory, this would mean that the U.S. Trustee for the different bankruptcy jurisdictions would not oppose such petitions.
-What happens in practice, however, still remains to be seen.
+Prior to June 2013, some bankruptcy courts allowed same-sex married couples to file joint bankruptcy petitions.
+And on July 6, 2011, the U.S. Department of Justice stated that it would no longer oppose joint bankruptcy petitions filed by same-sex married couples.
+In theory, this meant that the U.S. Trustee for the different bankruptcy jurisdictions would not oppose such petitions.
+In practice, however, that was not always the case.